 At this time I can’t imagine my life without it anymore.
 The deepening of my spiritual practice has helped me beyond imagination in all aspects of life.
 It is not perfect, and not always easy, yet provides a sense of rightness, resilience and joy to my journey in life.

-Margo facilitates the Spiritual Deepening Programme of the Findhorn Foundation, starting 18 November.
-More info here.
+Margo facilitates the Spiritual Deepening Programme of the Findhorn Foundation.
+Find out more and book here.
 She also regularly facilitates Spiritual Practice Retreats on Iona, as well as the original Game of Transformation.
 For a complete list of options and dates, see Iona and Game of Transformation.